-For Right Here I will create an installation consisting of circular seating (using Kasota stone) and two text-filled stone tablets.
-There will be two openings to allow easy access into the space.
-On the ground in the center, there will be a low profile water fountain.
-I will adhere the original Dinah plaque and a newly fabricated plaque on the exterior facade of the tablets.
+For Right Here I will create a circular installation (8 ft. diameter) comprised of four sections of limestone seating (each approx. h.
+16 in. l.
+44 in. d.
+16 in.) and two brass lettered text-filled stone slabs (slab h.
+48 in. w.
+32 in. d.
+5 in.; letters h. .75 in.)
+There will be two openings (30 in.) to allow easy access into the space.
+On the ground in the center, there will be a recessed water fountain (2 ft. diameter).
+I will adhere the original Dinah plaque on the exterior facade of one of the two slabs.
 Right Here will offer different ways for visitors to engage and "activate" Dinah's memory.

-My hope for the seating is to create an installation that feels embedded and seamless within the landscape.
-I am interested in creating a public space that at times will feel intimate, even private.
-I am also interested in countering and disrupting the verticality of the nearby Logan memorial.
-Verticality in monuments often point to power, hierarchy ("this is more important than...") and the false insistence of a singular/dominant perspective (which is supposed to represent a universal).
+My hope for the circular seating is to create an installation that feels embedded and seamless within the landscape.
+I am interested in the continual expansion and growth of the meadow's vegetation, which will eventually allow for a slow revealing and unveiling of this memorial.
+I also intend to create a public space that at times will feel intimate, even private.
+I am also interested in countering and disrupting the verticality of the Logan memorial at the other end of the meadow.
+Verticality in monuments often point to power, hierarchy ("this is more important than...") and the false insistence of a singular/dominant perspective (which is suppose to represent a universal).
 In contrast, a horizontal axis is expansive, multiplicitous and nonhierarchical.